DEX-22/deezer-clone-api/README.md

 This document provides an overview of the APIs available in this project.
 Below, you'll find a list of endpoints and brief descriptions of their functionality.

+## Install
+  - Install project dependencies using Composer:
+      - `composer install`
+  -  Create a copy of the .env.example file as .env and set your environment-specific configuration
+      - `cp .env.example .env`
+  - Set your environment-specific configuration
+      - `php artisan key:generate`
+  - Set up your database and run migrations
+      - `php artisan migrate`
+  - Start the development server
+      - `php artisan serve`
 ## Registration and Authentication

 ### Register User